SciML/Surrogates.jl/docs/src/wendland.md

 y = f.(x)
 ```

-We choose to sample f in 30 points between 5 to 25 using `sample` function.
+We choose to sample f in 30 points between 5 and 25 using `sample` function.
 The sampling points are chosen using a Sobol sequence, this can be done by passing `SobolSample()` to the `sample` function.

 ## Building Surrogate